 Parents who fail to keep the accommodation to an acceptable standard or whose behaviour is inappropriate whilst staying here will be asked to leave immediately.
 No alternative accommodation will be arranged by the Neonatal Unit.

-As the accommodation is shared with other parents, visitors are not permitted on these premises.
+Visitors are not permitted on these premises.
 Smoking is only permitted within designated smoking shelters on the hospital site and is not permitted at all in the offsite accommodation.

-Food For Parents
+Food for Parents

 If you arrive out of hours and are resident in the parent rooms and have missed a meal, snacks can be obtained for you, please ask the Shift Leader if required.